aip-dev/aip.dev/aip/general/0210/aip.md

 (`[a-zA-Z][a-zA-Z0-9_-]*`).
 This ensures that there are never accidental collisions due to normalization.
-If an API decides to allow all valid Unicode characters in unique identifiers, the API **must** reject any inputs that are not in Normalization Form C. Generally, unique identifiers **should not** start with a number as that prefix is reserved for Google-generated identifiers and gives us an easy way to check whether we generated a unique numeric ID for or whether the ID was chosen by a user.
+If an API decides to allow all valid Unicode characters in unique identifiers, the API **must** reject any inputs that are not in Normalization Form C.

 Unique identifiers **should** use a maximum length of 64 characters, though this limit may be expanded as necessary.
 64 characters should be sufficient for